microsoft/dicom-server/docs/quickstarts/dicom-cast.md

 ## Prerequisites

 * A deployed Azure API for FHIR endpoint or FHIR Server
-* A deployed Medical Imaging Server for Azure
+* A deployed Medical Imaging Server for DICOM

 ## Deployment